tybottorff/bottorffdocs/notes/literature_notes.md

 # Graft-versus-host disease versus graft-versus-leukemia
  - graft-versus-host is characterized by robust T cell activation and proliferation followed by infiltration of host target structures
  - it's less clear to what degree T cell activation and proliferation are required for effective graft-versus-leukemia, so perhaps controlling T cell proliferation can uncouple graft-versus-leukemia from graft-versus host
+# Granzyme K<sup>+</sup> CD8 T cells in autoimmunity
+ - CD8s expressing GZMK enriched in synovial tissue from RA patients (and expanded, so recognizing antigen, but other evidence suggests GZMB<sup>+</sup> CD8s are instead the antigen-specific CD8s in RA synovium...), and in other AID tissue
+ - GZMK can't activate caspase cascades (protease but with different specificity, unlike GZMB for example that can cleave caspases to initiate apoptosis) but can cleave other proteins that can lead to cell death or inflammation without cell death
+ - GZMK<sup>+</sup> CD8s express low levels of perforin, so no granzyme able to get into target cells
+ - transcriptional similarity between GZMK<sup>+</sup> and NK cells may argue for antigen-independent regulation (as NK cells are by definition antigen-independent), so maybe cytokine-mediated proliferation, selective migration...
 # Guidelines for bioinformatics of single cell sequencing data analysis in Alzheimer's disease: review, recommendation, implementation and application
 ## Quality control
  - remove sources of technical variation introduced during generation of scRNA data while maintaining true biological variation